test-sum/phantom-encryption-crypto/README.md

 ## Features

 - **Post-quantum resistant encryption**: Secure against quantum computing attacks.
-- **OTP-like security properties**: Provides a high level of security similar to the One-Time Pad.
+- **OTP-like security properties**: Provides a high level of security inspired by the One-Time Pad.
 - **Supports large messages**: Can encrypt messages/files larger than the key size.
 - **File encryption and decryption**: Command-line tools for file encryption and decryption.